Key takeaways

 Spansules

-Spansules are capsules that release medication at a steady rate over a period of many hours.
-For example, the attention deficit hyperactivity disorder medication Dexedrine is a spansule that contains dextroamphetamine.
+Spansules are capsules that release medication at a steady rate over many hours.
+For example, the attention deficit hyperactivity disorder medication Dexedrine is a spansule containing dextroamphetamine.
 The initial dose is released promptly, and the remaining medication gradually enters the body.

 Softgels

-Softgels, also known as liquid gels, are similar to capsules, except the medication is suspended in gelatin or a similar substance.
+Softgels, also known as liquid gels, are similar to soft capsules, except the medication is suspended in gelatin or a similar substance.
+The medication is liquid or semi-solid.

 Liquids

-Liquid medications are for those who have trouble swallowing a tablet or capsule, or are too young to do so, like infants and children.
-They must be measured precisely (with a proper measuring device as opposed to a kitchen teaspoon).
+Liquid medications are for those who have trouble swallowing a tablet or capsule, such as older adults and young people.
+They must be measured precisely (with a proper medicine measuring device as opposed to a kitchen teaspoon).
 They’re less portable than solid dosage forms.

 Granules or powders

 Granules are mixed into water or a small amount of soft food like yogurt, while powders often come pre-measured in packets and are designed to be dissolved into water.
+Some products, like Mucinex Mini-Melts, dissolve on the tongue and do not require water or food.
 People who have trouble swallowing pills may prefer granules or powders.

 Tablet vs. capsule: Which is better?

-Shelf-life: As solid dosage forms, tablets and capsules tend to have a longer shelf-life.
+- Shelf-life: Tablets and capsules tend to have a longer shelf-life than liquid dosage forms.
 Check the package for the exact expiration date.

-Ease of swallowing: Some people prefer tablets, and others prefer capsules, but again, this depends on the drug.
+- Ease of swallowing: Some people prefer tablets, and others prefer capsules, but again, this depends on the drug.
 There are some tiny tablets that are easy to swallow, and then there are “horse pills.”
 Often, over-the-counter drugs show a picture on the box of the pill in its actual size and appearance, which will give you an idea of how easy the medicine will be to swallow.
+Coated tablets may be easier to swallow than uncoated ones, but coated tablets cannot always be chewed, crushed, or divided.
+Also, sometimes an uncoated one is needed—such as when you have to chew an aspirin if you think you’re having a heart attack.

-Price: The price involves factors like if the medicine is brand or generic and how many pills are in the bottle.
+- Price: The price involves factors like whether the medicine is brand or generic and how many pills are in the bottle.

-Dividing the dose: If you need to split the dose, you will need to go with a tablet because capsules can’t be split.
+- Dividing the dose: If you need to split the dose, you will need to go with a tablet because capsules can’t be split.
 However, some tablets are extended-release and cannot be divided.
-Check the manufacturer instructions for more information or ask your pharmacist.
+Check the manufacturer’s instructions for more information, or ask your pharmacist.

 Your pharmacist can help you with any questions you have about various formulations.